September 11

 attacks (also 9/11 attacks) were suicide bombings attacks by 19 terrorists who

-hijacked 4 passenger airline planes from the eastern coast of USA and blew them
+hijacked 4 passenger airline planes from the eastern coast of the USA and blew them

 in their respective targets.
-Two of the planes hit the twin towers of World Trade Center in New York, the
+Two of the planes hit the Twin Towers of the World Trade Center in New York, the

-third plane destroyed the west wall of Pentagon
+third plane destroyed the west wall of the Pentagon

-in Virginia while the fourth plane was crashed in Pennsylvania while its
+in Virginia and the fourth plane crashed in Pennsylvania while its

-possible target was White House or Capitol.
+possible target was the White House or Capitol.
 Almost 3,000 people were

 343 firefighters.